Skip to contents

 cov.syntax

-model syntax for implied covariance matrix (see vignette("interaction_two_etas", "modsem"))
+model syntax for implied covariance matrix of exogenous latent variables (see vignette("interaction_two_etas", "modsem")).

 double